Skip to Content

 Research has shown that birds learn to sing by imitating the songs of other birds during a critical period in their development, much like how humans learn a language.
 This means that the songs that birds sing are not only innate but also shaped by their environment and the songs of other birds around them.

-In a sense, singing is a survival mechanism for birds, as it allows them to communicate and interact with others of their kind, forming bonds and establishing territories that are vital to their survival in the wild.
+In a sense, singing is a survival mechanism for birds, as it allows them to communicate and interact with others of their kind, forming bonds and establishing territory that are vital to their survival in the wild.
 This is also why caged birds, even when they are alone, will still continue to sing.

 Bird Sleep Facts